-The Main menu displays.
+The Main menu will display.

 3. From the menu options in the left navigation pane, click Setup Wizard.
-The Setup Wizard screen displays.
+The Setup Wizard screen will display.

 - 4. Select one of the following options: - Select Yes to allow the Setup Wizard to detect your Internet connection.
 When prompted, click Next.
-The wizard will help you configure your wireless router to access the Internet.
+The wizard will assist you with configuring your wireless router to access the Internet.

 If you cannot connect to the wireless router, check the Internet Protocol (TCP/IP) properties in the Network Connections section of your Control Panel.
 It should be set to obtain both IP and DNS server addresses automatically.
-For assistance, see your computer documentation or see the links in "Related Documents" on page 35.
+For assistance, see your computer documentation or see the links in "Related Documents" on page 43.

 - Select No to set up the connection yourself.
-Click Next and the Basic Settings screen displays.
+Click Next and the Basic Settings screen will display.
 Enter the required information for your ISP connection in the appropriate fields.
-If you need assistance, follow the Basic Settings Help screens on the router interface or see the online User's Manual for this wireless ADSL2+ modem router. - 5.
+If you need assistance, follow the Basic Settings Help screens on the router interface or see the online User's Manual for this wireless-N modem router. - 5.
 Click Apply to save your settings and complete your connection.